yash0530/system_design_learning/README.md

 ### High level Differences
 - Storage - Discussed above
 - Schema
-    - SQL: The schema can be altered later, but it involves modifying the whole database and going offline.
+    - SQL: The schema can be altered later, but it may require careful migration strategies for large tables.
+Modern DBs support online schema changes.
 - Querying
 - Scalability
-    - SQL databases are vertically scalable.
-(Challenging to scale horizontally: Spanner)
+    - SQL databases are traditionally vertically scalable.
+(Some like Spanner, CockroachDB, and TiDB are designed for horizontal scaling)
     - NoSQL databases are horizontally scalable.
 Any cheap commodity hardware or cloud instances can host NoSQL databases.
 - Reliability or ACID Compliancy (Atomicity, Consistency, Isolation, Durability)
     - SQL: ACID Compliant